 Most insurance companies, including Medicare, provide coverage, at least in part, for apnea screening, diagnostic testing and treatment including oral appliances.
 Our Billing Administrator can help you determine what coverage your insurance company may provide.

-Sleep Effect Center for Apnea Management in Prescott Valley, and SleepMatters, PLC, in Oro Valley near Tucson, are dental-based practices dedicated to helping patients manage snoring and obstructive sleep apnea.
+SleepMatters, PLC, in Oro Valley near Tucson, is a dental-based practice dedicated to helping patients manage snoring and obstructive sleep apnea.
 Both offices offer therapy that includes take home sleep monitoring devices and custom dental sleep apnea appliance selection and fabrication.

-We offer complimentary consultations for people concerned that they may be suffering from obstructive sleep apnea or those who have been diagnosed with the disorder, but are non-compliant with pressure breathing machines.
-To schedule a complimentary consultation, mention this report when calling SleepEffect at 928.778.4555, or SleepMatters, PLC at 520.848.3889.
+We offer complimentary consultations for people concerned that they may be suffering from obstructive sleep apnea or those who have been diagnosed with the disorder but are non-compliant with pressure breathing machines.
+To schedule a complimentary consultation, mention this report when calling SleepMatters, PLC at 520.848.3889.

 J.C.
 Goodwin, DMD J.C.
 Goodwin, DMD